Fuel theft disputes rock Mexico

 "The thieves install pretty advanced equipment - valves and T-flanges - so their extraction point becomes almost a lateral of the pipeline.
-And, of course, they have transportation readily available."'Not responsible'
+And, of course, they have transportation readily available."

 With powerful drug cartels, such as Los Zetas and the Gulf Cartel, running the illegal operations, the obvious destination for the stolen fuels is the United States.

 Pemex has brought a lawsuit against several major energy companies, among them Shell and ConocoPhillips, for allegedly purchasing $300m worth of stolen fuel in Texas.

 It says the US-based companies had created a demand for illegal fuel.

 Joel Androphy from Berg & Androphy, the lawyes for one of the plaintiff firms, Murphy Energy, puts the blame squarely back on Pemex's shoulders.